-Absent the vital lessons attained through simple face-to-face community interactions, and tainted by the identity propaganda being mass-ejected out of the media weapons for the highest bidders, people soon become observers of life rather than participants.
+Absent the vital lessons attained through simple face-to-face community interactions people soon become observers of life rather than participants.
 They begin seeing the "good life" as something to attain through goods, services, and external providers, and forget that the so-called Kingdom of Heaven is within.
-It is almost as though people are suffering from dissociative personality disorder, where the constructed consumer-self has no close relationships, except with need providers.
-Even our life partners can become just another external need provider.
-Modern consumer life is like a mass dissociative disorder which prevents people from experiencing essential truth, real-life community, universal rites of passage and even an acceptable and reasonable death.
-Consumer life is essentially a social psychology framework, which seeks to keep your consciousness plugged into their head-end of ideals and created needs, for profit.
-The result of this assault is a growing culture of fear-subdued, disconnected, isolated and mass-distracted people who feel powerless.
+Through consumer-life, a sort of consumer based identity crisis envelopes us.
+Consumer life is an alternate reality.
+People addicted to consumerism have no meaningful relationships — except with need providers.
+Through consumer-life, even our life partners can become just another external need provider.
+Modern consumer life is like a mass dissociative disorder that prevents people from experiencing essential truth, real-life community, universal rites of passage and even an acceptable and reasonable death.
+Consumer life is essentially a social psychology framework, which seeks to keep your consciousness plugged into a head-end of created needs for profit.
+The result of this created dependence is a growing culture of empty, addicted, needy, fear-subdued, disconnected, isolated and mass-distracted people who feel powerless.